 Tilled fields are more likely to shed topsoil during rain events.
 This top layer is usually where the most carbon is stored.
 Once it’s gone, it takes years to rebuild.

 Without cover or structure, water moves faster across the field, carrying fine particles and the organic matter they contain.
+Understanding these risks is critical for protecting long-term soil health.

 Summary Table